luismmolina/per/README.md

 - **Two-Action Interface**: Simply type and choose to either "Add Note" or "Ask AI"
 - **Smart Context**: AI receives only your notes (not questions) as context for intelligent responses
 - **Production Cost Integration**: Automatically fetches and includes current production cost data from your API
-- **Profit Opportunity Finder**: Click the lens icon to discover the highest-probability opportunity to increase profits
+- **Brown's Razor**: Click the lens icon to apply first principles thinking to your notes
 - **Conversation Management**: Delete individual notes, prune conversations and download notes with timestamps
 - **Persistent Storage**: Your conversations are automatically saved and restored between sessions
 - **Clean, Modern UI**: Chat-like interface with distinct styling for notes vs AI responses